cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ## Running development versions of Mindustry

-How to run a development versions of Mindustry:
+How to run a development version of Mindustry:

 1. Download a Java installation package from https://github.com/Anuken/MindustryJreBuilds/releases/tag/v1.
 2. Extract the package into a directory on your computer.